 Myovant Sciences is a biopharmaceutical startup company focused on delivering innovative women’s health and prostate cancer solutions.
-We are currently seeking a qualified, highly motivated, experienced individual for the position of Corporate, Securities and Contracts Paralegal.
+We are currently seeking a qualified, highly motivated, experienced individual for the position of Corporate & Securities Paralegal.
 The position reports to the Assistant General Counsel.
 The location of the position is in the South San Francisco area.

 Myovant Sciences is seeking a Corporate Governance and Securities Paralegal responsible for compiling pre-meeting materials for public board and committees; assist with SEC filing preparations, due diligence for financing deals as well as other business development activities; and assist with legal perspectives of equity p equity incentive plan and stock administration.
 This position will include interaction with our Board of Directors and senior executive officers.

 Essential Duties & Responsibilities

 - Assist with preparations and filings of SEC filings (e.g., Forms 8-K, 10-Q, 10-K; Proxy Statement).

 - Assist with proxy statement process, including prepare, collect and review D&O proxy questionnaires.

 - Assist with annual meeting matters; and conduct matters to ensure compliance with NYSE rules.

 - Assist with all facets of Board of Directors and Committee meetings, including logistics for meetings.